pact-foundation/pact-python/CONTRIBUTING.md

 Contributions are very welcome.
 If you think you need help planning your contribution, please ping us on [Slack](https://slack.pact.io) and let us know you are looking for a bit of help.

-### Join our Slack
+### Join our Community

 We have a [Slack](https://slack.pact.io) to discuss all things about Pact and its development.
 Feel free to ask questions about Pact Python specifically in the [`#pact-python`](https://pact-foundation.slack.com/archives/C9VECUP6E) channel, or broader questions about the Pact ecosystem over in the [`#general`](https://pact-foundation.slack.com/archives/C5F4KFKR8) channel.
+We store a searchable archive of our Slack channels on [linen.dev](https://linen.dev/s/pact-foundation).

+Questions have also been asked over on StackOverflow, under the [`pact`](https://stackoverflow.com/questions/tagged/pact) tag.
+This is a great place to ask more general usage questions for pact, and discover existing answers.

 ### Triaging Issues and Pull Requests